HITECHCRIME/HC_SG70_Running_On/README.md

 ou ya

-gotta get a
+bro, gotta get it away ey
+blade in, made it okay
+fucking made it right, die
+got a say it all the waaaaay
+got it wreck ey
+quote... the... daft... craze...

-(preaching till you're awake yeah stay away yeah oh ey yeah) got a say it all the waaaaay
+(preaching till you're awake yeah stay away yeah oh ey yeah)

 x
 x